-The following factors were considered in preparing the Authority's budget for the 2022-2023 fiscal year:
+The following factors were considered in preparing the Authority's budget for the 2023-2024 fiscal year:

-- Employee wages were increased by 2.5 percent for union employees and 4.0 percent for salaried employees - The number of full-time salaried employees remained the same as the budgeted level of 2021-2022 and includes one open position - The number of union employees remained the same at the budgeted level of 2021-22 and includes one open position - Health insurance costs were increased by 5 percent for active employees and by 2 percent for retirees - Water sales were estimated as the two-year average for the 2019 and 2020 calendar years. - Water rates to the member communities and nonmember customers included a 10 percent fixed charge, which will be collected on a monthly basis.
-Commodity rates were increased by \$0.43 (2.7 percent) per 1,000 cubic feet for the member communities and by \$0.80 (2.7 percent) per 1,000 cubic feet for the nonmember customers - Capital expenditures were estimated at \$1,330,000 and included \$1,000,000 for the painting and rehabilitation of the Webster elevated tank, \$80,000 for the replacement of the roofs of the 14 Mile and Samoset pump stations, \$75,000 for the engineering for the Webster Tank Separation Project, \$55,000 for vehicle replacements, \$50,000 for water meter replacements, \$25,000 for the replacement of transformers at Buchanan Station, \$25,000 for SCADA radio system upgrades and \$20,000 for obtaining GPS information for SOCWA's underground facilities - No incremental pension contributions were budgeted because the pension plans were close to being fully funded - The assets of the OPEB trusts will be used to pay the full amount of our retiree health care costs as both OPEB trusts are overfunded
+- Employee wages were increased by 5.0 percent for union employees and 4.0 percent for salaried employees - The number of full-time salaried employees remained the same as the budgeted level of 2022-2023 - The number of union employees remained the same at the budgeted level of 2022-23 and includes one open position - Health insurance costs were increased by 5 percent for active employees and by 2 percent for retirees - Water sales were estimated as the two-year average for the 2020 and 2022 calendar years. - Water rates to the member communities and nonmember customers included a 10 percent fixed charge, which will be collected on a monthly basis.
+Commodity rates were increased by \$0.80 (4.35 percent) per 1,000 cubic feet for the member communities and by \$1.41 (4.35 percent) per 1,000 cubic feet for the nonmember customers - Capital expenditures were estimated at \$1,295,000 and included \$500,000 for the painting and rehabilitation of the Webster elevated tank, \$500,000 for the first phase of the Webster Tank Separation project, \$100,000 for the replacement of the roofs of the 14 Mile and Buchanan pump stations, \$80,000 for vehicle replacements, \$50,000 for the replacement of cathodic protection systems for the water storage reservoirs, \$35,000 for water meter replacements, \$20,000 for the purchase of a new trailer and \$10,000 for a pilot test for the replacement of the SCADA radio network - No incremental pension contributions were budgeted because the pension plans were close to being fully funded - The assets of the OPEB trusts will be used to pay the full amount of our retiree health care costs as both OPEB trusts are overfunded